UKICER 2024

 Participation and Commitment

-The specific participation and commitment requirements depends on the RIPPA, but broadly RIPPAS required participants to:
+The specific participation and commitment requirements depends on the RIPPA, but broadly RIPPAs require participants to:

-• Attend start-up workshop.
-The workshop will introduce the RIPPA, methodologies and approaches utilised as well as provide an opportunity for participants to get to know each other and learn about what is happening across the community.
+• Attend start-up workshop at UKICER.
+The workshop will introduce the RIPPA, methodologies and approaches used as well as provide an opportunity for participants to get to know each other and learn about what is happening across the community.

 • Perform activity.
-Rippers are expected to perform some activity as part of the project.
+RIPPA participants are expected to perform some activity as part of the project.
 This activity could be to conduct research in their own context, incorporate research into their own practice or improve their practice.
-Rippers would then share their contributes back to the group remotely.
+Participants would then share their contributes back to the group remotely.

 • Attend interim workshop.
-The workshop will give participants an opportunity to share their contributions as well as analyse results and discuss any insights from the activity.
+The workshop - which will usually be online, unless RIPPA leaders can facilitate in-person meeting - will give participants an opportunity to share their contributions as well as analyse results and discuss any insights from the activity.
 The group will then begin to form it into a complete outcome and decide next steps.

 • Capstone workshop.
-The final workshop to pull together together any remaining work involved in the activity and form into an artefact that can be disseminated among the community through the optimal channel, such as the Computing Education Practice (CEP) or United Kingdom and Ireland Computing Education Research (UKICER) conference.
+The final workshop to pull together any remaining work involved in the activity and form into an artefact that can be disseminated among the community through the optimal channel, such as UKICER or the Computing Education Practice (CEP).

 • Relax and unwind at a wrap-up dinner.
 Wrap-up meal and opportunity to reflect on the experience and plan future collaborations with other rippers.